 The Assistant to the Provost collaborates with the Provost on project management, report and meeting preparation, researching initiatives, serving as facilitator/liaison with various constituencies and coordinating the Provost's schedule.

 This position also serves as coordinator on a variety of projects including award processes such as Distinguished and University Professors, Service and Rives awards.
-Additionally, this position coordinates the Professional Development Series, the Administrators’ Retreat, New Chairs Orientation and content on the Provost’s Office website.
+Additionally, this position coordinates the Professional Development Series, the Administrators’ Retreat, New Administrators' Orientation and content on the Provost’s Office website.

 The Business/Administrative Associate Aide works directly with the AVP for Academic Fiscal Management and the Business/Administrative Associate on fiscal management matters.
 This position works with the reconciliation of academic accounts, such as Academic Impact Fund (AIF) tenure track accounts, and other budget related projects.
 The Business/Administrative Aide coordinates the Full-Cost Recovery (FCR) and contract (grant funded and agency paid) courses and serves as the primary contact for outside agencies as well as inquiries from Department Chairs, Assistant/Associate Deans, and Deans.
 This position coordinates with other offices for the admission and registration of these courses.

-In addition, this positions works with the SURS approval processes, Material Fees, Hiring Restriction Requests, Moving Reimbursements, and Annual Academic Affairs Annual Budget Presentations.
+In addition, this positions works with the SURS approval processes, Material Fees, Hiring Restriction Requests, Moving Reimbursements, and Academic Affairs Annual Budget Presentations.

 2023-2024 Special Assistant to the Provost and Provost Fellows